ignite/cli/docs/docs/kb/07-frontend.md

     path: "js"
 ```

-A TS client is generated in the `vue/src/generated` directory.
+A TS client is generated in the `ts-client` directory.

 ## Client code regeneration